baschenbrenner/rails_project_school/spec.md

  x The application is pretty DRY

- Limited logic in controllers
- Views use helper methods if appropriate x Views use partials if appropriate
+ ?
+Limited logic in controllers - I'm going to work on refactoring this - 'limited' is subjective, but I think i have a too much logic in my controllers and I need to move some out to helpers x Views use helper methods if appropriate x Views use partials if appropriate